Daniele-B/CTF-Writeups/PTBCTF_2019/passpx/README.md

 ![alt text](strace.png)

-this binary could be unpacked dinamically by catching the `munmap` syscall in `gdb` and dumping the original sections, but this would lead to a crackme without the real password check.
-The author was sneaky and he/she hidden it in the unpacking routine.
+This binary could be unpacked dynamically by catching the `munmap` syscall in `gdb` and dumping the original sections, but you would end up with a crackme without the real password check.
+You can't skip the unpacking routine.

-Let's do it anyway just to discover where the `Try harder` came from.
+Let's do it anyway just for the seek of seeing where the `Try harder` come from.

 The steps are:
 1. `catch syscall munmap`, put a catchpoint to the syscall
 2. `r AAA`, run it with a random password